 With the deal, an expressions of interest campaign which was set to close on November 20 has been cancelled.

 - a triple storey art deco replica built in the 1980s at 8 Peel Street, with 247 square metres of internal area and a crossover, and

 - a three-storey art deco brick warehouse with 1038 sqm at 10 Peel St, opposite the near-new Peel St Park.

 When the Club 80 sites were listed, they carried a combined guide of c$7.5m – valuing the land at about $18,000 per sqm – a suburb watermark.

 The actual result could price the land closer to $19,000 per sqm.

 Because a mezzanine will be ripped out, the lettable area will shrink to about 895 sqm.

-Collingwood, with Richmond/Cremorne, East Melbourne and South Melbourne, command the highest commercial rents outside of the Melbourne CBD and Southbank.
+Collingwood, with Richmond/Cremorne, East Melbourne and South Melbourne, command the highest commercial rents outside of the CBD and Southbank.

 Sex sells…increasingly in Melbourne to property developers

-In 2017 Crema Group paid about $15 million for the double-storey South Melbourne building which for 30 years prior accommodated brothel The Pink Palace brothel.
+In 2017 Crema Group paid c$15m for the South Melbourne building which for 30 years accommodated The Pink Palace brothel.